Ballrooms, Etc.

 Teddy Palmer and his Rumble Band rock St. Dominic's Hall in Glenties.
 (Click photo to enlarge)

-Anyone who grew up in Ireland between 1950 and 1990 knows the ballrooms, marquees, lounge bars, and hotels were home to dancing's "golden age."
-They might also remember that if it wasn't too cold because of a lack of heat, it was too hot as dancers jostled for position on crowded dance floors, with the sweet mixture of perfume and sweat filling the air.
-The photo at the right (courtesy of Teddie Palmer) was taken in 1980, nearly a decade "after" the end of the showband boom!
-Hopefully, this attests to the fact that the era of dancing and ballrooms did not end with the showbands (and they didn't end either)!
+Anyone who grew up in Ireland between 1955 and 1985 knows the ballrooms, halls, marquees, lounge bars, and hotels were home to dancing's "golden age."
+They might also remember that if it wasn't too cold because of a lack of heat, it was too hot as dancers jostled for position on crowded dance floors, with the strange mixture of sweet perfume and foul sweat filling the air.
+The photo at the right (courtesy of Teddie Palmer) was taken in 1980, more than a decade "after" the so-called "end" of the showband boom!
+Hopefully, this attests to the fact that the era of dancing and ballrooms did not end with the 60's showbands (and they didn't end here either)!

 Filling Your Dance Card

 Dancing to the big bands and orchestras of the the 30's, 40's, and 50's finally exploded in the heyday of the showbands, the 1960's.
 Many new ballrooms were quickly built to meet the increased need of the dancing public.
 The halls were custom built for dancing and usually included a few bathrooms, a cloak room, and a mineral bar.
-(Mineral is the Irish equivalent of soda pop).
+(Mineral is the Irish equivalent of a soft drink).
 Many were more reminiscent of a shed than an entertainment facility.
 There was little seating, other than a row of benches around the perimeter of the dance floor.
 Some included an upstairs balcony area where weary dancers could catch their breath.
 Halls were often built "in the middle of nowhere," drawing patrons from towns and villages for miles around.
-Most of the ballrooms enjoyed an unprecedented run of success for twenty, thirty, even forty years.
+Most of the ballrooms enjoyed an unprecedented run of success for ten or even twenty years.

 The Miami showband in